Kumar-Jy/Windows-in-NABU-Without-PC/guide/Partition.md

 ### ${\color{red}[WARNING]}$
 > - _This project is at it's experiment stage, use it at your own risk._
 > - _All your data will be erased !
 Back up now if needed._
-> - _Backup Important Partition (Boot, EFS, Modem and Persist) and copy it to outside phone memory_
+> - _Backup Important Partition (Boot, EFS, Modem and Persist) and save it to cloud drive/outside phone memory_
 > - _Do not flash/run the same file/command twice unless specified._
 > - _Follow step by step guide, don't jump or skip any step._
 > - _YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS/FILE BELOW IF YOU DO THEM WRONG!!!_